tm21cy/tm21cy/README.md

 ## Research Interests
 Over the next two years, under faculty supervision, I will be researching in two major areas:
-- **Winograd Schema Challenge** - studying the effects of anaphoric inference in large language models, including the employment of commonsense reasoning and natural language processing, and studying the history / solutions proposed to the WSC at large.
+- **Winograd Schema Challenge** - studying the effects of anaphoric inference & relative phrasing in large language models, including the employment of commonsense reasoning and natural language processing, and studying the history / solutions proposed to the WSC at large.
 - **AI/Healthcare Intersection** - innovating on front-line technologies by implementing AI who can efficiently reduce the human burdens of therapeutic and rehabilitation work without directly replacing humans; augmenting the work of humans through AI applications such as dialogue summary, compassion-sensitive models, and working toward Turing-complete therapeutic models.

 ## Current development endeavors:<br><br>